 The three-step signup process starts with entering a PIN access code, which you will use when you log into the app in the future.
 Creating an Acorns account is currently available only to U.S. citizens.

 1. Choose a Round-Up Account

 Then you’ll be prompted to log into your bank using your online sign-in credentials.
 Next, click the account you’d like to use in your round-ups.
-You can connect more than one account, if you’d prefer.
+You can connect more than one account if you’d prefer.

 2. Connect Your Checking Account

-Your checking account is different from your Round-Up account (this was confusing to me at first too) and is the account from which funds are transferred into your Acorns account.
+Your checking account is different from your Round-Up account (this was confusing to me at first too) and is the account from which funds will be transferred into your Acorns account.
 Connect an existing checking account from the list and sign in using your online credentials, or input your routing and account numbers manually from a different bank.

 It took several minutes for my Chase Bank account to sync using my online ID and password.
 And don’t worry about connecting your banking information, because Acorns encrypts and protects all of the data with bank-level security.